s9roll7/ebsynth_utility/README.md

 - Select stage 1 and Generate.
 - Execute in order from stage 1 to 7.
   Progress during the process is not reflected in webui, so please check the console screen.
   If you see "completed." in webui, it is completed.
+(In the current latest webui, it seems to cause an error if you do not drop the image on the main screen of img2img.
+Please drop the image as it does not affect the result.)

 ## Note
 For reference, here's what I did when I edited a 1280x720 30fps 15sec video based on